A Few Real-life Use Cases Of Condition Monitoring

 Valve Solutions, Cook Compression

 At an LNG storage site having several compressors, the valves failed within short runs.
 The valves that were designed to have life spans of almost 17,000 hours were then put on surveillance using portable performance analysers.
 The data insights revealed that the valves were leaking due to contaminated content.
 Internal investigations confirmed that employees used gas to dry washed items and then refilled the system with gas along with the debris.
 The condition monitoring system helped bring this aberration to light.
+Read more about real-life use cases of condition monitoring.

 Max Predictive Solutions for Elevators, Thyssenkrupp